Bo Kimble: NBA

-Later that year, Kimble was selected by the Los Angeles Clippers with the 8th overall pick of the 1990 NBA Draft.
+Later that year, Kimble was selected by the Los Angeles Clippers with the 8th overall pick of the 1990 NBA draft.
 At the time, the Clippers were playing in the Los Angeles Memorial Sports Arena, the same building that Kimble played in with Gathers while they were at USC.
 As a rookie, he averaged 6.9 points per game and for his career averaged 5.5 points per game while mostly sitting on the end of the bench.
 Kimble revealed in 2015 that getting very little playing time despite his ability while the Clippers floundered drove him to consider suicide several times.
 His NBA career was plagued by injuries.
 In the summer of 1992, Kimble was traded to the New York Knicks as part of a three-team, six-player deal that brought Mark Jackson to the Clippers.
 Kimble played only nine games for the Knicks, and was released at the end of the season, bringing his brief NBA career to an end.

 Kimble played for several years in the Continental Basketball Association after his NBA career ended.
 He played for the Rapid City Thrillers, La Crosse Bobcats, Hartford Hellcats and Yakima Sun Kings.

+Coaching career

+In 2022, Kimble was appointed as head coach of the boys' basketball team at Overbrook High School in Philadelphia.
+His brother, Jabbar, serves as his assistant coach.

 Personal life

 He starred in the 1991 movie Heaven is a Playground as fictional high school student Matthew Lockhart.
 Kimble co-founded and sits on the board of directors of Forty-Four for Life Foundation, a non-profit organization involved in reducing cardiac related fatalities.

 Los Angeles County declared July 17, 1990, "Bo Kimble Day" for "not only for his accomplishments on the court, but for providing a positive role model for Los Angeles' youth."

 On March 7, 2011, Kimble traveled to Holland, Michigan, to meet with Fennville High School and Lawrence High School's varsity basketball team.
-Fennville had just lost their star player, Wes Leonard, after he collapsed and died moments after hitting the winning shot in the team's 57-55 overtime victory over Bridgman High School in the last game of the regular season.
+Fennville had just lost their star player, Wes Leonard, after he collapsed and died moments after hitting the winning shot in the team's 57–55 overtime victory over Bridgman High School in the last game of the regular season.
 Leonard's death, caused by cardiac arrest due to an enlarged heart, occurred one day shy of the 21st anniversary of Hank Gathers' death.